LacunaOmnibus/MontyLacuna/README.md

 - Everything needs to be tested on Windows.
 In particular:
   - bin/captcha_test.py
   - installing modules via pip or however it works on windows.
+  - Run through the whole Getting Started instruction set on a fresh Python install on Windows to make sure the docs are correct.
+- Doc Sections
+  - For script writers:
+    - Explain the difference between a default dict return and a massaged object return.
+      - In a perfect world, I'd get rid of all default dict returns so this wouldn't be necessary.
 - Ack through everything for "CHECK" and fix.
 - Whenever we instantiate a MyBuilding object, we're calling view() on that building automatically - I'm not convinced that's what should be happening.
 At the very least,